georgialoper/vanilla-extract-codemash-2023/pages/8_css-modules.md

 <!--

 cons
-- No great path forward to use props & state for styling in a way that’s reusable
+- DevX - No great path forward to use props & state for styling in a way that’s reusable
   - often end up recreating globally-scoped atomic CSS
-- Even scss compiles down to the values, does not readily support runtime theming
+- Doesn't readily support Runtime theming: Even scss compiles down to the values
   - have to create my own css variable layer in my sass token layer
 - no type safety
 -->